replikativ/datahike/doc/distributed.md

 ]
 ```

-Note that you can extract the snapshots of the database `before` and `after` the commit as well as the facts added to the database.
+Note that you can extract the snapshots of the database `db-before` and `db-after` the commit as well as the facts added to the database as `tx-data`.

 To retrieve the current database for your connection use